ansys/pyensight/doc/source/user_guide/ensight_scripts.rst

 It is important to note that there are some important differences between an EnSight Python script run in EnSight versus in an IDE via the PyEnSight interface.

-Using this method causes the directory containing the EnSight Python script to be added to ``sys.path``, if it has not been already.
+Using the :func:`run_script<ansys.pyensight.core.Session.run_script>` method causes the directory containing the EnSight Python script to be added to ``sys.path``, if it is not already added.

 Speed
 `````

 There is a significant difference in the speed with which the code can be executed.
 This
-is because the ``ensight`` commands are executed remotely and the results returned.
+is because the ``ensight`` commands are executed remotely and the results are returned.
 The
 workaround for this is to use the :func:`exec<ansys.pyensight.core.Session.exec>`
-method, but it requires that the code in the Python script must be re-written as a function.
+method, but it requires that the code in the Python script be rewritten as a function.
 In debugging situations, this may not be a major issue.